 In 2022, pupils from seven schools in Vilvoord took part in a joint climate project, with the final aim of presenting their climate actions.
 The pupils had the opportunity to explain their ideas for a climate-neutral city and school to the alderman for Finance, Education and Animal Welfare Jo de Ro and the alderman for Sustainability, Tourism, Housing Policy and Digitalisation Tine Paredis.
 The participating schools were also awarded the Klimaatketschool 2021-2022 label.
 To achieve this, the 7 schools used the GoodSchoolDigiTool platform to become aware of the consumption of their respective schools and the areas that needed to be worked on.
-18 This enabled them to implement actions in their own schools before presenting a wider plan for their city.
-At the beginning of the initiative, students exchanged more than 100 ideas, suggesting to have drones, music instruments, bean bags, coffee machines and more.
-Afterwards, they developed their proposals, specifying how much their idea would serve their school community, how much it would cost, and what its main purpose would be.
-After two months, students presented their ideas to the whole school community.
-The school community - students, teachers and representatives of school administrators - voted on the ideas and selected the best proposals.
-Students from the first school decided to have a Gazebo - an outdoor study space, while students from the second school voted for sports equipment (this idea has already been implemented).
+This enabled them to implement actions in their own schools before presenting a wider plan for their city.